-With autumn upon us, getting out on the water on those calm, cooler days feels even more special.
-If you are therefore visiting the Yacht Haven in the near future, there is new law that has come into effect that you need to be aware of.
+With Autumn upon us, getting on the water when the weather allows gains greater importance for our social, mental and physical well-being.
+If you are therefore visiting the Yacht Haven in the near future, there are several new laws that have come into effect that you need to be aware of.

 Please remember, if you would like us to check anything on your boat then do not hesitate to ask us, we can follow up all checks with a phone call and photos, if requested.

 We remain hopeful of a long Indian Summer and plenty more days on the water, and we wish you and your loved ones good health in the weeks to come.

 Updated 13th May